 All SAEs (other than those defined in the protocol as not requiring reporting), SARS and SUSARs must be recorded in the patients' medical notes and reported to ICNARC CTU within 24 hours of observing or learning of the SAE/SAR/SUSAR(s).
-This involves completing and uploading the MOSAICC SAE Report Form to the secure electronic data entry system, and notifying ICNARC CTU of this upload by e-mailing MOSAICC@icnarc.org.
+This involves completing and uploading the MOSAICC SAE Reporting Form to the secure electronic data entry system, and notifying ICNARC

+CTU of this upload by e-mailing MOSAICC@icnarc.org.
 Staff should not wait until all information about the event is available before sending SAE notification.
 Information not available at the time of the initial report must be documented and submitted as it becomes available.

-The process for recording and reporting adverse events and serious adverse events is summarised in Figure 1.
+The process for recording and reporting AEs and SAEs is summarised in Figure 1.